MeryemMaftouh/requirement-analysis/README.md

   - Defining clear acceptance criteria for each requirement.
   - Establishing traceability matrices to ensure all requirements are addressed during development and testing.

+## Types of Requirements

+Requirement Analysis identifies two main types of requirements: **Functional** and **Non-functional**.
+Both are essential to ensure the system works correctly and meets stakeholder expectations.

+### Functional Requirements
+Functional requirements describe **what the system should do**.
+They define the specific functionalities and features that the software must provide.

+**Examples for the booking management system:**
+- **Search Properties:** Users can search for properties by location, price, and availability.
+- **User Registration:** New users can create accounts with personal details and login credentials.
+- **Property Listings:** Display properties with essential details and images.
+- **Booking System:** Users can book properties, view booking details, and manage their bookings.
+- **User Authentication:** Secure login and registration process for users.

+### Non-functional Requirements
+Non-functional requirements describe **how the system should perform**.
+They focus on quality attributes rather than specific features.

+**Examples for the booking management system:**
+- **Performance:** The system should load pages within 2 seconds and handle up to 1000 concurrent users.
+- **Security:** Ensure data encryption, secure login, and protection against vulnerabilities.
+- **Scalability:** The system should scale horizontally to handle increased traffic.
+- **Usability:** The application should have an intuitive UI/UX for easy navigation.
+- **Reliability:** The system should have 99.9% uptime and recover quickly from failures.